opentaps/opentaps_seas/docs/developer.rst

         "access": "xxx"
     }

 Use the `access` token for further API requests.
+The lifetime of the token is configured in `config/settings/base.py`.

 To import topics from json::